sebapersson/SBMLImporter.jl/docs/src/Support.md

 # [Supported SBML Features](@id support)

-SBMLImporter provides extensive support for Systems Biology Markup Language (SBML) features.
-It successfully passes ADD test cases (excluding hierarchical models and FBA models).
+SBMLImporter supports many SBML features for models of level 2 or higher.
+Currently, excluding FBA models it successfully passes 1267 out of 1785 test cases.
+The failed test cases cover features currently not supported.
 Key features supported include:

 - Events
-- Rate
+- Rate rules
-- Assignment
+- Assignment rules
 - Algebraic rules
 - Dynamic compartment size
-- Species conversion factors
+- Species and model conversion factors

 Species can be specified in either concentration or amount.
 The unit determination is: